BryanFrederickson/CYBER1-CodeVersion/README.md

 ### Prerequisites

-TODO: List what a user needs to have installed before running the installation instructions below (e.g., git, which versions of Ruby/Rails)
+TODO: List what a user needs to have installed before running the installation instructions below (e.g., git, which versions of Ruby/Rails).
+- As of Sprint 2, rough algorithmic testing is still being done.
+A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

 ### Add-ons

 TODO: List which add-ons are included in the project, and the purpose each add-on serves in your app.
+- As of Sprint 2, rough algorithmic testing is still being done.
+A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

 ### Installation Steps

 TODO: Describe the installation process (making sure you mention `bundle install`).
 Instructions need to be such that a user can just copy/paste the commands to get things set up and running.
+- As of Sprint 2, rough algorithmic testing is still being done.
+A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

 ## Functionality

 TODO: Write usage instructions.
 Structuring it as a walkthrough can help structure this section, and showcase your features.
+- As of Sprint 2, rough algorithmic testing is still being done.
+A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

 ## Known Problems

 TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem and/or name a file or a function where the problem lives.
+- As of Sprint 2, rough algorithmic testing is still being done.
+A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

 ## Contributing